magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mc-42528-graphql-query-categorylist-shows-both-assigned-and-unassigned-categories.md

 <ins>Actual results</ins>:

-All the categories show up in the response regardless of the category permissions.
+All the categories show up in the response regardless of the browsing permissions of category.

 ## Apply the patch